zhengxxn/mlqe/data/README-data.md

+These data is used and released in *Unsupervised Quality Estimation for Neural Machine Translation*

 Each source-target language ($sl-$tl) directory has a `*.tsv` file (training and dev) with the following columns:

 1) index: segment id